Announcing the return of Community Day on Saturday!

 Ranging from archery, to a climbing wall, to disc golf, and more.

-Salmon Fest will return to the Rocky Reach Dam & Discovery Center September 21 - 23, 2023!
+Join us for Salmon Fest at Rocky Reach Dam & Discovery Center September 19-21, 2024!

 Over 30 Years of celebrating Salmon!